maxxliu/maxxliu.github.io/about/index.md

 ## Books

-Here are some of the books that I have read/ am currently reading; my favorites are bolded.
+Here are some of the books that I have read/ am currently reading;
+**my favorites
+are bolded**.
 I typically read books on technology, business, and entrepreneurship but I am trying to expand the breadth of books that I read.
 If you have book recommendations I would love to hear them!